mikkyang/survival-analysis/README.md

 Current Limitations:

 * Only supports fitting to a Weibull distribution
-* Only supports distributions that can be fitted with Nelder-Mean
+* Only supports distributions that can be fitted without derivatives
 * No autodifferentiation support

 ## Fitting Data